Meet Our Team

 Therapy (2013) from Pfeiffer University.
 He is licensed in the state of North

 Carolina with the NC MFT Licensure Board.
 Before joining Wake Forest

 University, Ryan was in private practice serving individuals and couples for a

 wide range of issues including anxiety, addiction, and relationship health.

-Ryan has trainings in the Gottman Method Couples Therapy and is an Approved
+Ryan is trained in Acceptance & Commitment Therapy, the Gottman Method Couples Therapy, and is an Approved

 Gottman Educator.
 Additionally, he is the creator and co-host of In Session,